isc-projects/kea/doc/guide/intro.rst

 Running Kea uses various extra software packages which may not be provided in the default installation of some operating systems, nor in the standard package collections.
 You may need to install this required software separately.
-(For the build requirements, also see :ref:`Build Requirements <build-requirements>`.)
+(For the build requirements, also see :ref:`build-requirements`.)

 -  Kea supports two cryptographic libraries: Botan and OpenSSL.
 Only one of them is required to be installed during compilation.
 Kea uses the